sanger-tol/tolqc/tolqc-api/README.md

 # ToLQC API

-## Overview
+## Overview of Directories

-### (Database) Models
+### model

 Models are sqlalchemy (ORM) classes.
 These represent SQL concepts in python objects, and produce SQL queries.

-### Schemas
+### schema

 Schemas are from Marshmallow.
-These are the intermediate forms between json requests and DB models.

-There are (currently) two kinds:

-- Request schemas
-    - deserialises user-supplied input
-    - provide this to DB models
-- Response schemas
-    - receives data back from the models, after the queries have taken place
-    - serialises this data in [**JSON:API**](https://jsonapi.org) format
+These serialise models, deserialise requests, and validate deserialised requests.

-### Namespaces
+### swagger

+These organise the main namespace of an ORM-model, such as TolqcRun, into a format that is easily documentable by swagger.
+They also contain Swagger-models for documentation, and methods to generate them from a schema.

+#### A note on _Namespaces_

 Namespaces are the delimiters for differing concepts (such as centre/run) within the API, and present themselves after the prefix (/api/v1) in an endpoint's URL, _e.g._ GET /api/v1/**_centres_**/85.

 They originate from flask-restx.

+They are listed as the **api** class variable under a swagger class.

-### Resources
+### resource

-Resources provide HTTP methods on namespaces, such as GET, PUT, and POST.
+Resources document HTTP methods on namespaces, such as GET, PUT, and POST.

 There are two kinds:

 - **Detail Resources**
-    - Operate only on a single **DB model** instance (_via_ schemas)
+    - Operate only on a single **DB model** instance (_via_ services)
     - An ID must be supplied in the endpoint URL
     - Provide GET, PUT, and DELETE methods
 - **List Resources**